plaid/plaid-ruby/README.md

 For information about what has changed between versions and how to update your integration, head to the [version changelog][version-changelog].

-The plaid-ruby client library is typically updated on a biweekly basis.
+The plaid-ruby client library is typically updated on a monthly basis.
 The canonical source for the latest version number is the [client library changelog](https://github.com/plaid/plaid-ruby/blob/master/CHANGELOG.md).

 ## Usage